spycherf/creeps/creeps_game_rules.md

 # Creeps (card game)

 _Creeps_ is a single-player card game inspired by Warcraft III.
 It borrows several gameplay elements from [Duel 52](https://juddmadden.com/duel52/) (designed by Judd Madden and Nina Riddell) and from [Mercenaries](https://github.com/spycherf/mercenaries).
 It requires a standard 52-card French-suited deck, plus 2-3 jokers (or any small household objects as substitutes).
-A game typically lasts about 20 minutes.
+A game typically lasts about 30 to 45 minutes (depending on the player's experience).

 ## Setting